 Dropshipping might have a negative connotation in some spaces, but it’s an effective and legitimate way to grow an eCommerce brand nearly overnight.
-You might need to get a little creative to do it, but dropshippers can enjoy stable profits and longevity.
+You might need to get a little creative to do it, but dropshippers can create lasting businesses and enjoy stable profits.
 All you need is the right approach.

 While you’re free to source suppliers from around the globe, many dropshippers prefer to work with a domestic supplier.
-Anton Kraly of Dropship Lifestyle (DSL) shares his insights on why you should choose domestic suppliers and 4 steps to find them.
+Anton Kraly of Dropship Lifestyle (DSL) shares his insights on why you should choose domestic suppliers and the four steps to finding them.

 Platforms like AliExpress make it easy to find cheap suppliers overseas.
 You can sign up, choose a handful of suppliers, and call it a day.
 Plenty of new dropshippers do this, but it isn’t always the best option.
 If you’re trying to build a brand with longevity, a domestic dropship supplier is more beneficial to your business.

-If you choose a domestic supplier, you’re closer to them in terms of time, geography, culture, and language.
+If you choose a domestic supplier, you’re closer to them regarding time, geography, culture, and language.
 It’s easier working together when you can understand and trust each other from the start.

-Odds are, your shoppers don’t want to wait 3 weeks for a product to come from China.
+Odds are, your shoppers don’t want to wait three weeks for a product to come from the other side of the world.
 That leads to a bad customer experience, especially in the era of Prime 2-Day shipping.
 Your shoppers expect quick turnaround times, which means you need to go with a domestic supplier.

 Domestic dropship suppliers are geographically closer to you.
 Even if you’re in Oregon and they’re in Pennsylvania, it’s much faster to ship products to customers from across the country instead of from across the world.